F1y1113/UniWM/README.md

 `--do_rollout_eval`: Generates a full trajectory autoregressively (i.e., the model uses its own previous predictions and ground truth actions as input for the next step) and evaluates the result.

+## Acknowledgement

-We would like to thank "ANOLE: An Open, Autoregressive, Native Large Multimodal Models for Interleaved Image-Text Generation", "Chameleon: Mixed-Modal Early-Fusion Foundation Models", and "Imagine while Reasoning in Space: Multimodal Visualization-of-Thought" for their publicly available codebase, which we referenced during the implementation of Anole training.
+We would like to thank [ANOLE](https://arxiv.org/abs/2407.06135) and [MVOT](https://arxiv.org/abs/2501.07542) for their publicly available codebase, which we referenced during the implementation of Anole training.

+## 🌟 Citation

+If you find this repository or our paper useful, please consider **starring** this repository and **citing** our paper: